 If you have started seeing the early traction alopecia signs or symptoms, it is important to start following good hair styling habits that can prevent further damage to the hair follicles.
 Some common practices to prevent traction alopecia are –

-How Do I Know If I Have Traction Alopecia?
+- How Do I Know If You Have This Condition?

-If you being to experience unusual hair loss every day which is more than normal due to suspected hair styling then it is a sure sign of traction alopecia.
+If you being to experience unusual hair loss every day which is more than normal due to suspected hair styling then it is a sure sign of this condition.
 Also, if you notice hair loss in evident amounts coupled with inflammation of the scalp, blisters, redness of scalp, itching or physical tension then it may also indicate traction alopecia.

 The clinical features of traction alopecia include – itchiness or redness of the scalp, inflammation, blistering, folliculitis, infection of the scalp, soreness, bumps on the scalp, scaling, headache etc.